Sustainability

 How did we do it?

-By certifying, B Corps step into a framework for continuous improvement.
-To maintain certification, companies must undertake a rigorous assessment and verification process every three years, demonstrating they are still meeting B Lab’s standards — which are themselves always improving, with continual input from expert stakeholders.
+To maintain our B Corp certification, we must undertake a thorough assessment and verification process every three years to demonstrate that we continue to meet B Lab’s standards, which are themselves always improving, with ongoing input from external stakeholders.

-B Corp Certification does not mean that a company is perfect, nor that it has achieved its highest impact.
-It does show that it is part of a global community of business working collectively for economic systems change, and that to stay committed to this work it must meet rising standards for social, cultural, and environmental performance.
+B Corp certification does not mean that a company is perfect, nor that it has yet achieved its highest impact.
+It does demonstrate that it is part of a global community of businesses who are committed to meeting rising standards for social, cultural and environmental performance.

 Environmental Design

-Embedding these principles into the fabric of our business helps refine our design choices, and encourages open conversation on sustainable solutions to promote positive change across our industry.
-Buildings should tread lightly, be robust and resilient to the impacts of climate change and aim to reduce carbon emissions throughout their life cycle.
+Embedding these principles into the fabric of our business helps to refine our design choices, and encourages open conversation on sustainable solutions to promote positive changes across our industry.
+Buildings should tread lightly, be robust and resilient to the impacts of climate change, and aim to reduce carbon emissions throughout their life cycles.
+We rigorously review our projects and designs to ensure we select materials that are low in embodied carbon, and healthy for the environment and users.

 At the project inception stage, we create a Sustainability Strategy to create the sustainability road map for each project, to be implemented during all project phases.
 The most important phase is the first phase, where all the key decisions are made.